mint3000/monorepo/README.md

 ## Lerna

--   `lerna changed` - Show which packages have changed.
+-   `npx lerna changed` - Show which packages have changed.
--   `lerna diff` - Show specifically what files have cause the packages to change.
+-   `npx lerna diff` - Show specifically what files have cause the packages to change.
+-   `npx lerna version` - Pushes tags to GitHub
+-   `npx lerna publish` - Release packages to NPM

 ## Linking